Banat Military Frontier: History

 The Ottomans conquered the region of Banat in 1552 and established the Temeşvar Eyalet.
 It was at the time populated by numerous Serbian settlements.
 The wars and floodings depopulated the region, and the Ottoman authorities did not manage the land as previously, leading to creation of vast marshlands and swamps, and scattered settlements.
 The Habsburgs liberated the Banat region in 1718 with victory in the Austro-Turkish War (1716–1718), and established a military frontier province called the Banat of Temeswar.
 The region was repopulated.
 In 1751, Maria Theresa introduced a civil administration for the northern part of the province while the southern part remained under military administration and was organized as the Banat Military Frontier.
 The abolition of the Tisa-Mureș Military Frontier in 1750–51 led to increased settlement, with the Serb Frontiersmen of the Tisa-Mureș, fearing loss of status and subjugation to the Hungarian nobility, began migrating to Russia and other Habsburg frontier areas, such as Banat where they became part of the Banat Militia.
 Also, Serbs from the Bačka region also settled in Banat and established settlements.
 With the abolition of the Banat Militia in 1773, Serbs in central Banat established the Velikokikinda District in 1774 with Imperial consent, an area independent of civil and military administration.

 In 1849, this part of the Military Frontier bordered the Principality of Serbia to the south, Voivodeship of Serbia and Banat of Temeschwar to the north, Transylvania and Wallachia to the east, and the Slavonian Military Frontier to the west.
-It remained a part of the Habsburg Military Frontier until it was abolished in 1871.
+It remained a part of the Habsburg Military Frontier until it was abolished in 1871/1872.
+The Banat Military Frontier was dissolved in these years, not without the resentment of sections of the population who feared the loss of their privileges.
+It can be assumed, however, that many inhabitants of the frontier region suffered under the strict regime of the military administration introduced after the Hungarian Revolution of 1848.
+Thus, the region’s special military criminal law opened the door wide to arbitrary and swift court judgments; moreover, petitions were permitted only in oral form.
+There were no fines as milder forms of punishment—only imprisonment and corporal punishment.
+Once judgment had been passed, the delinquent was immediately led away by a patrol.
+Prison sentences or death sentences, however, had to be confirmed by the Ministry of War in Vienna.
+Despite the military penal code, the judges of the municipalities were elected by the population.